nbatta/szar/README.md

 Gravitational lensing theory and analysis https://github.com/msyriac/alhazen

-All three can be installed using a single `pip` command found in any of their READMEs.
+All three can be installed using the `pip` command found in any of their READMEs.

 ## Test